 Primavera City is being implemented in four (4) phases.
 Phase 1 is comprised of Towers A and B, and Podium C (the commercial area and the basement parking) and was launched in June 2016 and March 2017, respectively.
-As of September 30, 2023, Tower A and Tower B are almost fully sold.
-Construction of Primavera City Phase 1 was fully completed at the end 2021.
+Construction of Primavera City Phase 1 was fully completed at the end of 2021.
+As of June 30, 2024, Tower A and Tower B are almost fully sold.
 The Company launched Phase 2 of the Primavera City last June 2019.
-As of September 30, 2023, Primavera City Phase 2 is likewise almost fully sold.
-Construction of Primavera City Phase 2 is expected to be completed by 4Q 2023.
-Phase 3 and Phase 4, the latter envisioned as a high-rise mixed condo, are slated for development in the 1st quarter of 2024.
+Construction of Primavera City Phase 2 is expected to be completed by 3rd quarter of 2024.
+As of June 30, 2024, Primavera City Phase 2 is likewise almost fully sold.
+Phase 3 and Phase 4 are slated for development in the 4th quarter of 2024.
+While Phase 3 follows the design and concept of Phases 1 and 2, Phase 4 is envisioned as a high-rise condotel.
+In fact, a Serviced Residences Management Agreement was signed between